 And any other fossil fuel based synthetics.

 We have one plastic buckle component in our dog harness for safety concerns.
-We couldn’t find an appropriate replacement yet and as a start-up we don’t have a great negotiation stand to replace it with recycled plastic and still ensuring the same safety standards.
+Unfortunately, we couldn’t find an appropriate replacement yet.
+As a start-up, we don’t have an excellent negotiation stand to replace it with recycled plastic while still ensuring the same safety standards.
 In 2022, we will actively work on improving this.
 If you have ideas to replace the element, please contact us at firstname.lastname@example.org.

-Our first collar and lead collection will be entirely made from organic, industrial hemp.
+Our first collar and lead collection will be made from organic, industrial hemp.
 We will provide updates in blog posts and spread the word to promote hemp as a replacement material for all non-organic cotton.
-The benefits are still not widely known in the fashion and pet industry.
+Unfortunately, the benefits are still not widely known in the fashion and pet industry.
 (Goal 4/6/12/13/15)

 5. Our Supply Chain

 We are partnering with suppliers with certification and who we deem as trustworthy.
-Our key supplier is based in the EU with a EU production under EU laws.
+Our crucial supplier is based in the EU with an EU production under EU laws.
 Before we onboard a product, we ask for transparency on their supply chain and any available certification standards.
-A regional production helps us to have a better visibility on the quality and workplace of all employees.
+A regional production helps us have better visibility of the quality and workplace of all employees.
 The goal in 2022 is to have a standardized onboarding process for new products with a calculation of their carbon footprint.
 (Goal 12/13)

 All the above sustainability goals are just the beginning of our sustainability framework.
 We hope to shape it up more with our community in the coming year and are always open to new ideas and inputs.

 To fight climate change, we all need to work together to create new solutions.
-We hope you follow us and participate on our journey!
+We hope you follow us and participate in our journey!